BYU-PRISM/GEKKO/docs/index.rst

 differential algebraic equations.
 It is coupled with large-scale solvers for linear, quadratic, nonlinear, and mixed integer programming (LP, QP, NLP, MILP, MINLP).
 Modes of operation include parameter regression, data reconciliation, real-time optimization, dynamic simulation, and nonlinear predictive control.
-GEKKO is an object-oriented python library to facilitate local execution of APMonitor.
+GEKKO is an object-oriented Python library to facilitate local execution of APMonitor.

 More of the backend details are available at :ref:`what_APM_does` and in the `GEKKO Journal Article <https://www.mdpi.com/2227-9717/6/8/106>`_.
 Example applications are available to `get started with GEKKO <https://apmonitor.com/wiki/index.php/Main/GekkoPythonOptimization>`_.